vidhi-ambwani/NYC-Crime-Analysis/README.md

 * NYC_Complaint_Data_Historic.csv: The dataset contains 7.82 million recorded crimes, with 35 columns each containing details of the crime.
 * NY Crime_xyn.ipynb: Jupyter Notebook consisting of EDA and analysis performed on crime rates in NYC.
 * NYC Crime Analysis.twbx: Tableau Dashboards and stories identifying crime patterns and hotspots in NYC.
+[The Tableau dashboards can be found here:](https://public.tableau.com/app/profile/vidhi.ambwani/viz/NYPDCrimeAnalysis_17044994469650/UnravelingtheCrimeLandscape)